omeka/Documentation/source/Reference/libraries/globals/head_css.rst

     Return the CSS link tags that will be used on the page.

-    This should generally be used with echo to print the scripts in the page head.
+    This should generally be used with echo to print the scripts in the pagehead.

     :returns: string